 The Radiologic Technology associate degree program is a sequence of courses that prepares students for positions in radiology departments and related businesses and industries.
 Learning opportunities develop academic, technical, and professional knowledge and skills required for job acquisition, retention, and advancement.
 The program emphasizes a combination of didactic and clinical instruction necessary for successful employment.
 Program graduates receive an associate of applied science degree, have the qualifications of a radiographer, and are eligible to sit for a national certification examination for radiographers.

-The mission of the Radiologic Technology program is to provide educational opportunities consistent with the Technical College System of Georgia (T.C.S.G.) to individuals in a didactic and clinical environment that will enable them to obtain knowledge, skills and attitudes necessary to graduate with a degree of Associate of Applied Science and become successful employees in the field of radiography.
+The mission of the Radiologic Technology program is to provide educational opportunities consistent with the Technical College System of Georgia (TCSG) to individuals in a didactic and clinical environment that will enable them to obtain knowledge, skills, and attitudes necessary to graduate with a degree of Associate of Applied Science and become successful employees in the field of radiography.
 The program establishes benchmarks and utilizes a variety of tools to assess whether student learning outcomes are achieved.
 Tools include but are not limited to student assignments, exams and laboratory assessments, the evaluation of technical skills and clinical rotation evaluations, the clinical portfolio and employer, graduate, and exit surveys.

-- Students will be clinically competent.
-Outcomes:
+- Students will be clinically competent Outcomes:

-- Students will demonstrate effective communication.
+- Students will practice effective communication skills.
 Outcomes:

-- Students will develop a professional portfolio.
+- Students will exhibit professionalism in a clinical setting.

 Program of Study